-Milley: West Point cadets be ready for robot, drone-led wars
+Milley tells West Point cadets technology will transform war

 WASHINGTON (AP) — The top U.S. military officer challenged the next generation of Army soldiers on Saturday to prepare America’s military to fight future wars that may look little like the wars of today.

 Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, painted a grim picture of a world that is becoming more unstable, with great powers intent on changing the global order.
-And he told graduating cadets at the U.S. Military Academy at West Point that they will bear the responsibility to make sure America is ready.
+He told graduating cadets at the U.S. Military Academy at West Point that they will bear the responsibility to make sure America is ready.

-“The potential for significant international conflict between great powers is increasing, not decreasing,” Milley said in prepared remarks.
+“The potential for significant international conflict between great powers is increasing, not decreasing,” Milley told the cadets.
 “Whatever overmatch we enjoyed militarily for the last 70 years is closing quickly, and the United States will be, in fact, we already are challenged in every domain of warfare, space, cyber, maritime, air, and of course land.”

 America, he said, is no longer the unchallenged global power.
 Instead, it is being tested in Europe by Russian aggression, in Asia by China’s dramatic economic and military growth as well as North Korea’s nuclear and missile threats, and in the Middle East and Africa by instability from terrorists.